ryanneph/PyMedImage/README.md

 * GPU-Acceleration and Multi-process management
 * Customizable Logging Utilities
 * Image-feature-based voxel clustering

-## Upcoming Changes/Enhancements
-PyMedImage will be updated periodically when time permits to become more functional and robust.
-Please stay tuned.
-1. Unit Tests
-2. Documentation Page
-3. Incorporation of more specific research oriented operations that can be chained together into a processing pipeline.
-4. Examples and Getting Started Guide

 ## Installing
 Open a terminal window and enter: